vaibhavr54/CloudGuard-AI-Cloud-Resource-Anomaly-Detector-Cost-Predictor/README.md

 - **Why synthetic data?** Real CloudWatch data is proprietary.
 The simulation models real AWS metric patterns — business hour load curves, weekend reduction, 5 anomaly types at 7% base rate — giving statistically realistic data for model development.

+- **Production hook-in:** In a real AWS deployment, this pipeline would ingest metrics via CloudWatch GetMetricData API (1-minute granularity), compute real-time cost estimates using AWS published pricing rates (no billing API lag), and trigger predictions through a Lambda function or ECS task.
+The `feature_engineer.py` module is already designed for single-row real-time inference with per-resource rolling history maintained in-memory.

 - **Why stacked architecture?** Stage 1's anomaly probability is fed as an additional feature to Stage 2.
 This improved regressor R² by 0.001 and RMSE by $0.012/hr over independent models.

 - **Why time-based train/test split?** The data has temporal structure (rolling means, lags).
 Random splitting would leak future information into training.
 Time-based splitting ensures the model is evaluated on genuinely unseen future data.